roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 It's curious because the article is only slightly related to the contents of the book but still builds up enough interest for people to dig deeper into the roots of both Riak and DynamoDB.
 The book covers a pretty good ground in terms of where Riak comes from and the theories and ideas behind it.
+In total that article got somewhere around 20,000 views in just a few days.

 The last spike is the 1.1 update that I released in late May.
 I put the book on sale for a week, with a 25% discount and sold quite a few copies in that time.